ibm-cloud-docs/satellite/iam.md

 ### Example CLI steps
 {: #iam-assign-cli}

+Use the {{site.data.keyword.cloud_notm}} IAM CLI to grant an access policy to an access group to manage {{site.data.keyword.satelliteshort}} resources as shown in the following example.
+{: shortdesc}

 1. Log in to {{site.data.keyword.cloud_notm}}.
 If you have a federated account, include the `--sso` flag.
     ```